Donate Foods, Goods or Services

 • Your excess inventory goes toward a great cause!

 We are able to make arrangements to pick up large food donations.
 We are also able to provide reports on your giving as often as needed.
-If you have any questions regarding making a large food donation, please contact our Community Outreach Coordinator, Sarah Roman, at 773-525-1777 ext.
+If you have any questions regarding making a large food donation, please contact our Manager of Community Engagement, Sarah Roman, at 773-525-1777 ext.
 212.

 Items We Cannot Accept